 Breast Cancer Network Australia (BCNA) is here to help you.

-Learn more about the types of breast cancer – both non-invasive and invasive – and how best you can manage in the weeks following a diagnosis.
+Learn more about the types of breast cancer – both non-invasive and invasive.

 Ductal carcinoma in situ (DCIS) and lobular carcinoma in situ (LCIS) are types of non-invasive breast cancer.
 You might feel confused about what DCIS and LCIS are, and why – even though they are not considered invasive breast cancers – they are treated in a similar way.